CooCooCaCha/project_euler/README.md

 # project_euler
-My solutions to problems on projecteuler.net
+My solutions to problems on projecteuler.net.

+Currently a mix of Python and Haskell.